ghayasleo/ghayasleo/README.md

 - [Codepen](https://codepen.io/ghayasleo)

 ## 🏆 Fun Fact
-- When I'm not coding, you can find me exploring new sports data, enjoying a good playlist, or gaming 🎮.
+- When I'm not coding, you can find me enjoying a good playlist or gaming. 🎮

 Happy coding! 🚀